 The MPCA has a rich array of graphics that can be produced for multiple combinations of waterbody types, pollutants/parameters, and monitoring approaches to provide a comprehensive picture of the state of Minnesota's water resources.
 See www.legacy.mn.gov/clean-water-fund.
 STATUS TREND DESCRIPTION Lake Clarity NEI Water quality varies greatly by region.
 There are more improving trends for lake clarity than there are declining trends.
 60% of lakes with data, are either no trend or no change.
 Sediment in Large Rivers NEI Water quality varies greatly by region.
 Over 50% of streams have no trend detected.
 There are more improving trends than declining trends in total suspended solids concentrations.
 Nitrate in Large Rivers NEI Water quality varies greatly by region.
 Over 50% of streams have no trend detected.
-Concentrations of nitrate are increasing in some major rivers.
+Concentrations in nitrate area increasing in major rivers.
 Phosphorus in Large Rivers NEI Water quality varies greatly by region.
 Over 50% of streams have no trend detected.
 There are more improving trends than declining trends in phosphorus concentrations.
 Pesticides in Streams NEI Detections in streams vary greatly as a result of hydrologic and agronomic conditions; exceedances of pesticide water quality standards are rare.
 Some "surface water pesticides of concern" are showing increasing detection frequency and concentrations while others are showing stable detection frequency and concentrations.
-Pesticides in Lakes → Monitoring has indicated stable pesticide concentrations in lakes, and nearly all detections are low relative to water quality reference values.
-Pesticide detection frequency and concentrations in lakes are lower compared to streams.
+Pesticides in Lakes • Except for detecting chlorpyrifos in two lakes, and diuron in one lake, pesticide detections have been low relative to water quality reference values and generally stable since 2007.
 Chloride in rivers and streams Concentrations are increasing in almost all metro area rivers and streams.